Walter Fyshe

 Walter Fyshe (died 1585) was a London tailor who worked for Elizabeth I until 1582.
 He also made some of her farthingales.
 Fyshe made the queen's ceremonial clothes and coronation robes, altering robes made for the coronation of Mary I of England.
 His name is sometimes spelled "Fish".

 Career

 Walter Fyshe married Elizabeth Worthington (died 1610) in November 1547.
 He is sometimes said to have worked for Mary I of England and for Princess Elizabeth before her accession in 1558, but the evidence is unclear.
+He appears in the account books of Bess of Hardwick in 1549.

 Fyshe was a member of the Merchant Taylor's Company.
 Fyshe was sometimes asked to adjudicate disputed tailor's bills.
 He inspected the accounts of a tailor called Molde who had made clothes for Anne, the wife of Henry Mewtas (a son of Peter Meutas), in 1566.
 The case note mentions that Fyshe lived in Budge Row.